gaultier/blog/roll_your_own_memory_profiling.md

 I like that one of the most common memory profilers uses a very simple text format that anyone can generate, and that's it's stand-alone.
 It's very UNIXy!

-Nonetheless, I will in the future explore it, because the original `pprof` lacks two things that I think I quite important, and that the new `pprof` does out of the box:
+Nonetheless, I will in the future explore the other aforementioned profilers and I do not think it should be much work either.
+After all, it's been [done before](https://technology.riotgames.com/news/profiling-real-world-performance-league)!
-- A built-in interactive flamegraph feature
-- Tracking the time at which an allocation happened, which can then be used to produce a flamechart representing allocations over time (for example to observe a memory leak increasing the memory usage over time, and discover where it comes from)